-22.1 From the above photos, it can be seen that PAPAD is a thing entirely different and distinct from FRYUMS.
-Therefore, in common parlance or in market, fried Fryums are not sold as "PAPAD" instead of "PAPAD" sold as papad and Fryums are sold as Fryums.
+21. From the above photos, it can be seen that PAPAD is a thing entirely different and distinct from FRYUMS.
+Therefore, in common parlance or in market, Fryums are not sold as "PAPAD".
+Instead "PAPAD" is sold as papad and Fryums are sold as Fryums.
 Both the products are different and have their individual identity.
 Accordingly, in common parlance test, the applicant's product i.e. "different shapes and sizes of fried Fryums" is not "Papad" but is "Fryums".